lammps/lammps/doc/src/dump_image.rst

 The *adiam* keyword can be used with the dump image command, when its atom diameter setting is *type*, to set the size that atoms of each type will be drawn in the image.
-The specified *type* should be an integer from 1 to Ntypes.
-As with the *acolor* keyword, a wildcard asterisk can be used as part of the *type* argument to specify a range of atom types.
-The specified *diam* is the size in whatever distance :doc:`units <units>` the input script is using, e.g. Angstroms.
+The specified *type* should be a type label or integer from 1 to Ntypes.
+As with the *acolor* keyword, a wildcard asterisk can be used as part of the *type* argument to specify a range of numeric atom types.
+The specified *diam* is the size in whatever distance :doc:`units <units>` the input script is using, e.g.
+Angstroms.

 ----------